FuelLabs/fuels-ts/docs/CONTRIBUTING.md

 This will run `services:run`, `test` and then `services:clean`

-> Some times if you're running your tests locally using `services:run` in a separated terminal,
+> The tests may break if you are running your tests locally using`services:run` in a separate terminal.
-> maybe you need to run `services:clean` after tests to clean docker containers and volumes.
-Because
+> To fix this run `services:clean` to clean docker containers and volumes.
-> this can break your tests sometimes!

 ## Commit Convention